LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 A program may define a partial specialization of any template, provided any instantiation of the partial specialization satisfies the above requirements.

+A program may additionally not define partial or full specializations of any type in the C++ Standard Library in violation of these rules (though is not exclusively permitted to do so under these rules), except that the primary template rule does not apply.

 The behaviour of a program that specializes a template defined by this specification in violation of these rules is undefined.